 Food waste in Australia: My Kitchen Rules chefs discuss how to combat the rising average cost of living

 If you are finding that your pay packet isn’t stretching as far as it used to, you’re not alone.
-According to Australia’s Wage Price Index, the cost of living in Australia is well and truly on the rise, with the price of everything from cauliflower to petrol skyrocketing over the past few months.
+According to Australia’s Wage Price Index, the cost of living in Australia has been well and truly on the rise, with the price of everything from petrol to lettuce skyrocketing.
 On top of that, food waste in Australia is also a major issue, with government-supported organisations looking to halve this by 2030.

 Recent events have put pressure on economies around the world.
 MyBudget founder and CEO Tammy Barton weighs in on this:

 “The rise in the cost of living in Australia that we are seeing is a sum of all parts – the pandemic, floods and now the war.”

 But there is one easy place to make immediate savings and that is in your kitchen at home.